govuk-react/govuk-react/README.md

 ## About the GDS font

-Unfortuantely the GDS transport font has a relatively restrictive license [described on the gov.uk blog](https://designnotes.blog.gov.uk/2015/03/11/can-i-use-the-gov-uk-fonts/).
+Unfortunately the GDS transport font has a relatively restrictive license [described on the gov.uk blog](https://designnotes.blog.gov.uk/2015/03/11/can-i-use-the-gov-uk-fonts/).
 We are investigating rendering an elegant alternative before falling back to Arial on [issue 272](https://github.com/govuk-react/govuk-react/issues/272).

 ## Related sites and projects